kinzelj/CS340-Project/README.md

 To deploy development environment:

-In project directory create dbcon.js file with the following code:
+In project directory create dbcon.js file with the following code and update with users MYSQL database info:
 ```
 var mysql = require('mysql');
 var pool = mysql.createPool({